MicrosoftDocs/nav-content/dynamics-nav-app/purchasing-how-prioritize-vendors.md

 ---
 title: Assign a Priority Level to a Vendor
-description: You can assign numbers to your vendors or suppliers to prioritize them and facilitate payment suggestions in Financials.
+description: You can assign numbers to your vendors or suppliers to prioritize them and facilitate payment suggestions in Dynamics NAV.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP